 Unlike the first model, the “New Pixel Buds” are 100% wireless and come in a sleek tiny little carry case that’ll fit in your pocket.
 They’re pretty similar to the Airpods, honestly.

 Google claims around 5+ hours of battery life while listening at high volumes, and around 24 hours of battery life with the included carry case and charger.
 Yes, the case charges the headphones.
 They’ll respond to “Hey Google,” and feature everything else we’ve seen lately from the Google Assistant.
 One feature, in particular, is the new long-range Bluetooth technology.
 You can leave your phone in your locker at the gym and your Pixel Buds will stay connected, sound clear, and fully work 100% anywhere in the gym.
 Google claims the connection works from over 100 yards away.
 That’s 300+ feet.

 The new Pixel Buds 2 come in a variety of colors (Clearly White, Oh So Orange, Quite Mint and Almost Black) and are sweat and water-resistant, among other things.
 A Google VP recently posted this to Twitter, although these new headphones don’t quite hit every mark he wants.

 The original Pixel Buds were nice but they had more than a few shortcomings.
 A big one being that they weren’t truly wireless.
-It makes sense for Google to keep the design the same, but if they want to compete with Apple, Samsung, Bose and more, the wires gotta go, and now they have.
+It makes sense for Google to keep the design the same, but if they want to compete with Apple, Samsung, Bose and more, the wires had to go, and now they have.

-Google’s new Pixel Buds will be available within the first few months of 2020, potentially even earlier, and will be $179.
+Google’s new Pixel Buds will be available within the first few months of 2020, sometime this Spring, and will be $179.
 We’re expecting an April launch.
 Read on for more details.

 Either way, there are several ways we wanted Google to improve the Pixel Buds 2 and make fans happy.
 Make them wireless, put them in a smaller case with wireless charging, add noise-canceling technology, and continue their efforts with translation and the Google Assistant.
 They’ve done all of that and then some, making these exciting products.